Stein factors for variance-gamma approximation in the Wasserstein and Kolmogorov distances: Application to the Malliavin-Stein method for variance-gamma approximation

 and inserted this asymptotic relation into a general Wasserstein-2 distance bound (expressed in terms of cumulants) in which the limit distribution can be represented as linear combinations of centered chi-square random variables.
 (The statement of the asymptotic relation (\ref{sfbfbf}) in \cite{aaps17} is only given for $m\geq3$, but on inspecting their proof it can be seen that the asymptotic relation is also valid in the case $m=2$.)
-As the Wasserstein-2 metric is stronger than the Wasserstein metric, it is immediate that, as $\gamma_1\downarrow-\frac{1}{2}$,
+Similarly, \cite{aet21}, substituted (\ref{sfbfbf}) into the upper bound of (\ref{optvg}).
+As the Wasserstein-2 metric is stronger than the Wasserstein metric, it is immediate that, as $\gamma_1\rightarrow-\frac{1}{2}$,

 We now show that we can apply bound (\ref{doww2}) of Corollary \ref{cor5.4} to obtain an alternative proof of (\ref{dw22}).
 This is a weaker result than that of \cite{aaps17}, but the example is useful in demonstrating the applicability of Corollary \ref{cor5.4}.
 We also apply Proposition \ref{prop1} to obtain a bound on the rate of convergence in the Kolmogorov distance, which is a new result.